ProjectXV/GlamourHaven/README.md

   - Create a branch in the format...Feat/(Task) e.g Feat/ Button Component and implement your work only in such branch
   - Whatever task it is that you do must be responsive on all screens
 <!--   - Add a live link to your Pull Request -->
-  - Make sure your commit messages and PR title are precise and meaningful, no..."it is now working" or "finally" commit messages, else your PR may not be merged
+  - Make sure your commit messages and PR title are precise and meaningful, no..."it is now working" or "finally" commit messages
   - Add a screenshot of what it is that you've worked on for all screens...mobile, tab, desktop screens
-  - Make sure your branch is up to date with the main branch and without conflicts before making your pull request, if not your PR may not be merged
+  - Make sure your branch is up to date with the main branch and without conflicts before making your pull request.
   - Push your code as soon as you can [ASAP]
 <!--   - Link whatever issue it is that you worked on to your pull request -->
 <!--   - Add all other neccessary links you may have to your pull request inluding the link to the design -->